kevinmsong/kevinmsong.github.io/README.md

 # Kevin Song

-> "The most valuable thing about learning is to know doubt.
-With small doubt comes small progress.
-With great doubt comes great progress.
-Doubt is the opportunity of enlightenment."

-&mdash; Chen Baisha, 1428-1500

 ### [NeuralNetworks](https://github.com/kevinmsong/NeuralNetworks)

 - AdaGradOptimizer contains code implementing a custom AdaGrad neural network gradient descent optimizer from scratch.